Defining complying development

 - building a one and two storey home

 - building earthworks and structural supports

 - building a fence

 - works to improve fire safety.

-To find out if your building project or renovation is complying development visit the Electronic Housing Code website.
+To find out if your building project or renovation is complying development visit the building or renovating page.

 If your renovation or build is complying development (or requires a development application through council) you'll need to apply for a BASIX certificate.
 Read more about BASIX certificates.